 This order is paid for from funds in possession of the buyer, reserved for emergency flour purchases… ”(The Northwestern Miller, December 2, 1914)

-“The New York branch of the Belgian Relief Fund association yesterday bought 50,000 barrels of flour (equaling 200,000 49 pound bags (AvK)) in Minneapolis.”
+“The New York branch of the Belgian Relief Fund association (this should be the CRB, (AvK)) yesterday bought 50,000 barrels of flour (equaling 200,000 49 pound bags (AvK)) in Minneapolis.”

 (The Duluth Herald, December 3, 1914)